Astronomy and Astrophysics

 An individual study program chosen by the student with the advice of, and under the direction of, a staff member.
 Not eligible for CR/NCR option.

-Prerequisite: Minimum GPA of 3.5 in Astronomy program courses Permission of the Undergraduate Chair and the prospective adviser
+Prerequisite: Minimum GPA of 3.5 in Astronomy program courses and the permission of the Undergraduate Chair and the prospective adviser

 Breadth Requirements: The Physical and Mathematical Universes (5)